cfw-guide/dsi.cfw.guide/_pages/en_US/dsiware-backups.md

 ### Section II - Extracting the file
 1. Launch GodMode9i from the Unlaunch Filemenu
 1. Navigate to SYSNAND, then navigate through the path you took note of above
-1. Highlight the `.app` file, then press <kbd class="l">L</kbd> to add it to the clipboard
+1. Highlight the `.app` file, then press <kbd class="face">Y</kbd> to add it to the clipboard
+1. Navigate your SD card to the directory where you'd like to place the dumped DSiWare title
+1. Press <kbd class="face">Y</kbd> again to paste the DSiWare title in the directory you are currently navigating
+   - You can change the name of the file after pasting it by pressing <kbd class="face">X</kbd> while holding <kbd class="R">R</kbd>
    - Repeat this for all files you wish to copy to the same directory
-1. Navigate your SD card to the directory where you'd like to place the dumped DSiWare title
-1. Press <kbd class="face">Y</kbd> to paste the dumped DSiWare title in the directory you are currently navigating

-You should now see the DSiWare title in either TWiLight Menu++ or the Unlaunch Filemenu.
+You should now see the DSiWare title in TWiLight Menu++ or the Unlaunch Filemenu.